Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 Most of the beaches on the island are open to the public.
 You can visit them anytime without any restrictions.
 However, some beaches are private and do require a reservation to access them.

-Best Beaches To Swim in Tahiti
+Beaches for swimming in Tahiti

 • Vaiava Beach